Gedeo people

 The Gedeo are an ethnic group in southern Ethiopia.
-The Gedeo Zone in the Southern Nations, Nationalities, and People's Region (SNNPR) is named for this people.
+The Gedeo Zone in the South Ethiopia Regional State is named for this people.
 They speak the Gedeo language, which is one of the Cushitic languages.

 Overview

 According to the 2007 Ethiopian national census, this ethnic group has 986,977 members, of whom 75.05% live in the SNNPR and 24.84% in adjacent parts of the Oromia Region.
 Almost one in sixteen—6.24% -- live in urban areas.

 Culture

 The culture of the Gedeo is distinguished by two features.
 The first is the baalle, a tradition of ranks and age classes similar to the Gadaa system of the Oromo people.
 Beckingham and Huntingford describe the system as seven grades that span a 10-year period of birth, creating a 70-year cycle.
 Asebe Regassa Debelo provides oral traditions showing that the Gedeo acquired the practice from the Guji Oromo, with whom they have had, historically, a close relationship.
 On the other hand, their agricultural economy is based on cultivating ensete, as is their neighbors the Sidama people, whose language is closely related to theirs.
 From a geopolitical point of view, the Gedeo are Horners, and from an ethnic point of view, they are Cushites.